 Disclaimer: I don't own the X-Men.
-Marvel does.
 It's just that they're so fun to play with; I can't seem to help myself!
 Please don't sue or steal my story.
 Thanks!

 Synopsis: When Ororo finds her holiday spirit waning, it's up to Kurt to cheer her back up.

 NOTE: This tail - sorry, tale - takes place in the Movieverse.

 Once, Ororo Munroe had truly loved the atmosphere of Christmas.
 It was a warm, snug, caring time, the only time of year when strangers would actually smile at each other as they passed on the street rather than hurrying by with their hands in their pockets and their eyes fixed dully on the ground ahead of them.
 The fact that Ororo was not a Christian had never done anything to dull her love of the season.
 It was the caring spirit she treasured, even if she did not observe the religious festival itself.

 No longer.
 Try as she might, the Christmas spirit refused to come to her this year.
 The pain in her heart left no room for it to enter.

 As the snowy haired mutant strode down the plush corridors of Xavier's School for Gifted Youngsters, she had to work hard to repress a despondent sigh.

 She had known this would happen, she just hadn't been prepared for how hard it would hit her.